Andrew Mitchell: Early life and career

 Mitchell was born at Hampstead in north London, the son of Sir David Bower Mitchell, a future Conservative MP of 33 years, and Government Minister.
 He was educated at Ashdown House School and Rugby School, where—as a self-confessed "stern disciplinarian"—he earned the nickname "Thrasher".

 In February 1975, he joined the Royal Tank Regiment as a second lieutenant on a Short Service Limited Commission (a commission designed for teenagers applying to Oxford or Cambridge University after leaving the sixth form), spending time in Cyprus where his unit was carrying out peacekeeping duties.
 In October of that year, he transferred to the Territorial and Army Volunteer Reserve.
 He resigned his commission on 9 February 1977.

 He went to the University of Cambridge, where he read History at Jesus College.
 He was Chairman of the Cambridge University Conservative Association in the Michaelmas Term of 1977.
-He served as President of the Cambridge Union 1978–79, after graduating with a Bachelor of Arts degree in 1978, later proceeding to Master of Arts.
+He served as President of the Cambridge Union 1978–79, after graduating with a Bachelor of Arts degree in 1978, later promoted by seniority to Master of Arts.

 Mitchell worked for Lazard, the investment bank, where he worked with British companies seeking large-scale overseas contracts.